irosenb/hakka-newsletter/README.md

 Sometimes, other people might work on the newsletter as well.
 If so, do a `git pull` of the changes so that you can work on the most recent changes.

+## Markdown

+Markdown makes writing HTML easier and more intuitive.
+Check [this](https://daringfireball.net/projects/markdown/basics) out to get an overview of the Markdown syntax.